GoogleChrome/CertificateTransparency/log_policy.md

 * A description of the logs, including applicable policies or requirements for logging certificates, and whether these logs are compliant with RFC6962 or static-ct-api v1.0.0.
-* A JSON object (one per log) containing:
+* A JSON object (one per log), conform to the [provided schema](inclusion_request_schema.json), either provided directly in the log inclusion bug or via per-log URLs, containing:
-    * a public HTTP endpoint that responds to all Log Client Messages indicated in RFC 6962, Section 4, or HTTP endpoints responding to Submission and Monitoring APIs specified in [c2sp.org/static-ct-api@v1.0.0](https://c2sp.org/static-ct-api@v1.0.0), as
+    * a public HTTP endpoint that responds to all log client messages indicated in RFC 6962, Section 4, or HTTP endpoints responding to Submission and Monitoring APIs specified in [c2sp.org/static-ct-api@v1.0.0](https://c2sp.org/static-ct-api@v1.0.0), as